garywanico/github.io/README.md

 Other vending machine brands,need to finish the sales independently by search customers and publish adveretisement. it is really high cost.
-ZIMA cloud sales system help you cast advertiding,give you the platform to sell,for you to find big customers,don't worry about sales problems,save money and free from worry! care_15
+ZIMA cloud sales system help you cast advertiding,give you the platform to sell,for you to find big customers,don't worry about sales problems,save money and free from worry!

-about us

-FAQ
-Q1: What is the lift time of smart automatic drinks dispenser?

-A: Minimum 10 years, and you can expect more than 20 years.

-Q2: What's your gurantee term of smart automatic drinks dispenser?

-A: We provide 12 month gurantee on our products, Free spare parts and online tech support.

-Q3: Can I get parts supply of smart automatic drinks dispenser from you?

-A: Firstly, when you buy the vending machines in full container from us, some free spare parts will come together with the machines.
-Secondly, you can always get parts from us with very reasonable prices, and normally the shipment will be effected by courier service within 3 days after receiving your payment, but it will takes longer time if the spare parts you wanted are not in stock.